These ‘good’ insects prey on many common garden insect pests and offer the gardener a safer, natural alternative to pesticides.

 - Intersperse vegetable beds with rows or islands of insectary annuals.
 This will add decorative elements to your vegetable beds while luring beneficials toward prey.

 - Allow some of your salad and cabbage crops to bloom.
-Brassica flowers (cabbage, broccoli, brussel sprouts, bok choy) are also attractive to beneficial insects.
+Brassica flowers (cabbage, kale, broccoli, brussel sprouts, bok choy) are also attractive to beneficial insects.

 - Include plants of different heights in your insectary.
 Ground beetles require the cover provided by low-growing plants such as thyme, rosemary, or mint.
 Lacewings lay their eggs in shady, protected areas, so providing such places near crop plants is a good idea.